PyroDS/EdgeWorldMiners/README.md

 npm start        # runs Parcel dev-server and opens the game
 ```
 Parcel defaults to <http://localhost:1234>.
 Change the port with the `--port` flag if needed.

+## 🌟 Game Flow
+1. **Landing Page** – When you first open the game, you'll see a welcome screen.
+2. **Planet Selection** – Click on "Galaxy Map" in the left navigation to view available planets.
+3. **World Generation** – After selecting a planet, the game generates a world with properties based on the planet type.
+4. **Gameplay** – Build drills and turrets to mine resources and defend against enemy waves.
+5. **Return to Landing** – Access the settings menu to return to the landing page and select a different planet.

 ---